djvill/APLS/doc/transcription.md

 For example, whereas some transcription conventions require explicit annotations of details such as speech rate or pauses, LaBB-CAT can be programmed to automatically annotate these details.
 To the extent possible, APLS transcribers attempt to separate the act of transcription from that of **coding** (socio)linguistic variation.
 For example, the English _-ing_ ending is transcribed as `ing`, regardless of whether it is pronounced [ɪŋ] or [ɪn].
-The avoidance of "coding while transcribing" not only makes transcription faster, it more importantly facilitates specifying the search context for linguistic patterns once the transcription is uploaded to APLS (e.g., when searching for _-ing_ tokens, the end-user only has to look for [ɪŋ], rather than both [ɪŋ] and [ɪn]).
+The avoidance of "coding while transcribing" not only makes transcription faster, it more importantly facilitates specifying the search context for linguistic patterns once the transcription is uploaded to APLS (e.g., when searching for _-ing_ tokens, the end-user only has to look for /ɪŋ/, rather than both [ɪŋ] and [ɪn]).

 In instances where transcribers do need to specify phonemic representations (e.g., novel words or hesitations), they do so using the **DISC phonemic alphabet**.
 APLS's [DISC specification](phonemic-transcription) is based on the original DISC spec from CELEX (see [English lexicon user's guide](https://catalog.ldc.upenn.edu/docs/LDC96L14/eug_let.pdf), pp. 31--32).